 these institutions' classic social values and regional roots, and professionalise their management. (...)

-CECA has drawn up the report entitled The new map of foundations: from savings banks to foundations, presented at the 4th Commission of Foundations and Social Programmes. (...)
+CECA has drawn up the report entitled The new map of foundations: from savings banks to foundations, presented at the 4th Commission of Foundations and Obra Social. (...)

 The banking associations AEB and CECA yesterday made a call for clients to contact their financial institutions to update their details and allow their bank to make a digital copy of their identity document.
 They must do this before 30 April because otherwise the bank will block the account. (…)